Non Sequitur by Wiley Miller for November 06, 2011

 9. Missing large

-jonadab over 12 years ago
+jonadab about 13 years ago

 In my experience, restaurant food is generally just about one step up from cafeteria food — which is to say, a step down from the kind of lame, not really properly homemade food you whip up with almost no effort when you’re in a screaming hurry, like in one of those stupid “quick cooking” magazines.
 I’ve never seen restaurant food that could be meaningfully compared to real home cooking.
 Heck, restaurants can’t even get spaghetti right, and spaghetti’s what we throw together when we don’t have the energy to cook.